sensorario/go-book/Introduction/variables.md

 ### Zero values

+A variable can be initialized as part of its declaration.
 We can declare a variable within its initializers and assign a value.
 But we can also declare variables without an explicit initial value.
 Go compiler will assign to the variable its zero value.

  - 0 for numeric types
  - false for the boolean type